pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 <br>
 <br>

 In order to access this service we are going to need the service credentials.
 Click on Service Credentials and then View the credentials.
-Save your username and password.
+Copy your username and password to somewhere.
+You will need them later.
 <br>
 <br>
 <img src="/assets/discovery-bitcoin/service-credentials.png" width="450"/>